Timoyaj/Project-Financial-Statement_Modeling-with-Python/README.md

 ```
 ## Usage
 Clone the repository to your local machine.
 Ensure you have the required assumptions and historical data in a format compatible with the code's input.

-Modify the assumptions and historical_data dictionaries in the main.py file with your specific data.
+Modify the assumptions and historical_data dictionaries in the .py files with your specific data.

-** Run the main.py script:**
+*Run the .py script:**
 The script will calculate the projected financial statements and display the results on the terminal.

-Structure
+## Structure
 The repository contains the following files:

-The IncomeStatement_and_BalanceSheet_model: The main jupyter Notebook that utilizes the IncomeStatement, BalanceSheet, and CashFlow classes to calculate projected financial statements.
+The IncomeStatement_and_BalanceSheet_model: The main Jupyter Notebook that utilizes the IncomeStatement, BalanceSheet, and CashFlow classes to calculate projected financial statements.
 Icome_statements.py, Balance_sheet_class.py, and the Cash_flow_class.py: This file contains the IncomeStatement, BalanceSheet, and CashFlow classes, which handle the calculation of individual line items for the respective financial statements.
 Assumption_and_historical_data.txt: This file contains sample data for assumptions and historical data used for testing the code.